v0x/FLOTASK/README.md

 ## Project Management
 Each person works on their own branch.
-For each future,

-Create a new
+Create a new branch with the feature you are working on.

+Use the screens directory to update the screen you are working on

+Can also add a components directory if the Widget is reusable

 ## Flutter notes